DarthCadeus/Osmium/README.md

 This is the root class for the app system, and it is run in an `<iframe>`, although the `<iframe>` is not sandboxed.
 It is assumed that these `<iframes>` are cross-origin.
 The OS does not communicate with the `<iframe>` in any way.
 These can be created by the user directly.

 ### TrustedApp
 These are the third party variant of the `DefaultApp`.
-These will be sandboxed, although **not yet**.
+These are sandboxed.
 These applications will be able to access the system to some extent, but they will be contained within a dialog.

+### Jailing
+This uses the "jailed" library (or rather a slightly modified version of it - the slight modification currently does not do much).
+The api allows the application to set its own html.
+All event handlers, whether done with event listeners or `onclick` are removed.

+#### Event Handling
+All event listeners will be attached through the api provided to the application.
+These are sandboxed using a separate jailed plugin.
+It is automatically disconnected by adding an `application.disconnect` line directly to the code provided, so **timeouts will not work properly**.

 ### IntegratedApp
 `IntegratedApp`s are not bound by a dialog.
 Their html code is **directly appended to the site**.
 Their `js`, however, is fully sandboxed, and event handlers like `onclick` directly embedded into html may be removed, although **not yet**.

 ---